China confirms economy czar going to Washington for talks

 Continue Reading Below

-The announcement indicated President Xi Jinping's government was putting its desire to end a conflict that has battered Chinese exporters ahead of any political need to look tough in the face of U.S. pressure.
+The announcement suggests President Xi Jinping's government is putting its desire to end a conflict that has battered Chinese exporters ahead of the political need to look tough in the face of U.S. pressure.

-The decision to go ahead with high-level negotiations led by Vice Premier Liu He on the Chinese side left open the possibility the two sides still might reach significant agreements this week.

-Liu, Xi's top economic adviser, will visit Washington on Thursday and Friday for the 11th round of talks on the tariff war, the Commerce Ministry said.
-It said he would meet his American counterparts, Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin.

-The one-sentence statement gave no indication whether other details such as the size of China's delegation might change.
+The decision to have Vice Premier Liu He, Xi's top economic adviser, take part in talks due to start Thursday might keep alive hopes the two biggest global economies could make peace as early as this week.

-The Trump administration is pressing Beijing to roll back plans for government-led development of Chinese global competitors in robotics and other technologies.
+The Trump administration is pressing Beijing to roll back plans for government-led development of Chinese global competitors in robotics, electric cars and other technologies.
 Washington, Europe, Japan and other trading partners say those violate China's market-opening commitments and are based in part on stolen technology.

+Trump's announcement Sunday that he would increase tariffs on $200 billion of Chinese imports to 25% from 10% caused global stock markets to plunge.
+Markets recovered after a Chinese spokesman said Monday that envoys still were preparing to go to the United States, though there was no word then whether Liu would take part.

+The American side is led by Trade Representative Robert Lighthizer and Treasury Secretary Steven Mnuchin.

 Advertisement